Stafford Township, New Jersey: Local government

 Stafford Township is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Small Municipality form of New Jersey municipal government.
 The township is one of 18 (of the 564) municipalities statewide that use this form of government, which is only available to municipalities with fewer than 12,000 residents at the time of adoption.
 The governing body is comprised of the Mayor and the six-member Township Council.
 The Mayor and Council members are elected to three-year terms on a concurrent basis in partisan elections.
 The mayor can vote on all issues.
 The seven-member governing body is empowered to enact local ordinances, levy municipal taxes and conduct the community's affairs.
 In a November 2010 referendum, voters approved a change to shift from nonpartisan elections held in May to partisan elections held as part of the November general election, with costs savings from the shift cited as the primary justification for the move.

-As of 2024, the mayor of Stafford Township is Republican Gregory E. Myhre, whose term of office ends December 31, 2024.
-Members of the Stafford Township Council are Council President Dr. Anthony R. Guariglia, Robert E. Henken, Paul Krier, Lisa D. Mower, Amy Otte, and Thomas N. Steadman; all are Republicans and all are serving terms which end concurrently in 2024.
+As of 2024, the mayor of Stafford Township is Republican Robert E. Henken, who was appointed to serve an unexpired term of office ending December 31, 2024.
+Members of the Stafford Township Council are Council President Lisa D. Mower, Steven Esposito, Paul Krier, Owen LaRocca (appointed to serve an unexpired term), Amy Otte and Thomas N. Steadman; all are Republicans and all are serving terms which end concurrently in 2024.

+After Greg Myhre stepped down from office to take a seat in the New Jersey General Assembly in January 2024, councilmember Robert Henken was appointed to fill his seat as mayor; in turn, Owen LaRocca was appointed to fill Henken's vacant council seat.

+In November 2022, Steven Esposito was elected to fill a vacant council seat.
+Thomas Bresnahanhad been appointed the previous August to fill the seat after Anthony Guariglia had resigned.

 Federal, state, and county representation

-Stafford Township is in the 2nd Congressional District and is part of New Jersey's 9th state legislative district.
-Prior to the 2010 Census, all of Stafford Township had been part of the 3rd Congressional District, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections.